banchojp/medium-editor-insert-plugin/README.md

-# Insert extension for MediumEditor
+# Insert extension for MediumEditor modified for use with Vue2

 Vanilla ES2015 (transpiled with Babel) extension for MediumEditor.
 Extend your favorite editor with images and embeded videos and social media.